Unusual things to do in Paris: how to discover the capital differently?

 © Mark O'Flaherty

-Behind the scenes at a Parisian cabaret
+Unusual visit: behind the scenes of a Parisian cabaret

 82 Boulevard de Clichy (75018)